-The Romanian educational system faces challenges such as student underachievement and low state expenditure.
+There are numerous ongoing challenges for the education system in Romania, including low state expenditure, significant disparities in quality between urban and rural schools, student underachievement, and resource constraints in many schools.
 As public education is taught in Romanian, most expats choose to send their children to international or private schools, especially as the quality of education is higher in these schools.

-All children in Romania must attend school from the age of five, but many children also attend kindergarten at three or four years old.
+All children in Romania must attend school from the age of four or five for 15 years to Grade 12, but many children also attend kindergarten at three years old.

 Public schools in Romania